-What’s the Difference between DUI & DWI?
+What’s The Difference Between DUI & DWI?

 In several states, DWI and DUI are classified as different charges entirely.
 These states usually specify a DUI charge as a lesser form of a DWI charge.
 A drunk driver who is close to the legal BAC limit (slightly under or over 0.08) would receive a DUI offense, while someone with a remarkably higher BAC level might receive a DWI.
 In these states, a DWI charge can oftentimes be reduced to a DUI charge—a less severe offense.

 Some states use other terms to describe their drunk driving offenses.
 For instance, Wisconsin employs the acronym OUIL (Operating Under the Influence of an Intoxicating Liquor), while Michigan uses the term OUI (Operating Under the Influence).
 All of these various terms mean essentially the same thing—that someone is caught driving under the influence of alcohol or a controlled substance.
 As we mentioned above, in Minnesota we use the term DWI, which stands for Driving While Impaired.

-Minnesota DWI Attorney
+Minneapolis DWI Attorney